Father of Sandy Hook victim found dead in apparent suicide: police

 Richman’s body was found shortly after 7 a.m.
 EDT (1100 GMT) at his office, police said.

-“The death appears to be a suicide, but police will not disclose the method or any other details of the death, only to state the death does not to appear to be suspicious,” the Newtown Police Department said in a statement.
+“The death appears to be a suicide, but police will not disclose the method or any other details of the death, only to state the death does not appear to be suspicious,” the Newtown Police Department said in a statement.
 Connecticut’s Chief Medical Examiner’s office is expected to confirm the cause of death later on Monday, police said.

 After his daughter’s murder, Richman and his wife, Jennifer Hensel, created a foundation in her name that focuses on preventing violence by funding research on mental health and increasing access to treatment.